deivi98/voicemod-challenge/README.md

 2. API will be listening on `http://localhost:5001/graphql`
 3. You can also access to GraphQL playground on browser

+NOTE: Session cookies are created automatically.
+Postman will work out of the box, but for GraphQL playground make sure you open preferences tab and you add the following property to make it work

+    "request.credentials": "include"

 ## Authors

 * **David González** - [deivi98](https://github.com/deivi98)